“The register provides the cemetery with research opportunities and grants,” said Jane Slater, member of the Chapel Hill Cemetery Advisory Board.

 “There were folks buried under the cars and people didn’t know that.
 It was an example of disrespect.”

 A monument honoring the 361 unmarked graves in the African American section was erected in the cemetery on Feb.
-4, but has since been over the inscription and the lack of a dedication ceremony.
+4, but has since been removed after controversy over the inscription and the lack of a dedication ceremony.

 “The first thing I want is for everyone to calm down and to try and work together,” Peele said regarding the controversy.